laur89/docker-borg-mysql-backup/README.md

     SMTP_AUTH               defaults to 'on'
     SMTP_TLS                defaults to 'on'
     SMTP_STARTTLS           defaults to 'on'
-    SMTP_ACCOUNT            smtp account to use, defaults to 'default'; makes sense only if you've provided your own MSMTPRC config at /config/msmtprc;
+    SMTP_ACCOUNT            smtp account to use for sending mail, defaults to 'default';
+                            makes sense only if you've provided your own MSMTPRC config at /config/msmtprc

 ## Script usage

 Container incorporates `backup`, `restore` and `list` scripts.

-### backup
+### backup.sh

 `backup` script is mostly intended to be ran by the cron, but can also be executed directly via docker for one off backup.